src-d/guide/talent/job-descriptions/infrastructure.md

 - Engineering department consists of five different teams, stacking up on each other:

 - Applications (Scala, Go and Python and Frontend tools), Builds CLI/Web applications based on ML research.
-- Machine Learning (Go and Python), R&D of new ML models over the source code.
+- Machine Learning (C++ and Python), R&D of new ML models over the source code.
 - Data Retrieval (Scala and Go), Finds, fetches, stores and analyze over  +60M Git repositories.
 - Language Analysis (Go and another +15), Parses source code from different languages.
-- Infrastructure (Go), Manages on-prem bare metal servers with Kubernetes and CoreOS.
+- Infrastructure (Go and Python), Manages on-prem bare metal servers with Kubernetes and CoreOS.

 ## ROLE